phaustin/CMIP6_betts_intercomparison/scratchbook.md

 experiment space for writing, testing code related to Betts CMIP6 intercomparison project

+**Workflow:**

+1) get raw xarrays using Jamie's model fetching code.
+Screen models which do not contain required fields for doing the calculations

+2) convert to metpy CF standards using `metpy.parse_cf(<raw_xarray>)`.
+Generate the necessary fields to make the figures we want.

+3) pare fields down to the most naive data type allowable (numpy arrays?) and plot with matplotlib (not some weird wrapper for matplotlib, too buggy).

 +++

 ## Part I: Get a CMIP 6 Dataset and Select Domain